diegogalanti/Minishell/README.md

     Command '' not found

 Same for double quotes.
 Can you easily change in the parser that empty quotes are not interpreted but saved in command->argv?

+## Open Questions

+#### 1. echo something ; something_else

+In bash ";" is interpreted as separator, thus "something_else" is interpreted as command.
+We do not have to implement that, right?